pintu544/Email-Client-Application/README.md

 ### Mark as Favorite

-Users can mark any email as a favorite by clicking on the email item and then clicking the "Mark as Favorite" button in the email body section.
+Users can mark any email as a favourite by clicking on the email item and then clicking the "Mark as Favorite" button in the email body section.

 ### Read/Unread Styles